Professional Development Institute

 Workshops you'll love.
 Skills you'll use.
 Cost you'll appreciate!

-Mount Marty College continues to host annual Professional Development Institute.
-Come join us for one or more of our 1-credit graduate level workshops.
-Look through the tabs below to find online book studies, workshops, and new twists on technology.
-Our offerings change seasonally, so check back in Fall, Spring, and of course for our June month of PDI.
-Join our engaging instructors and other in-service teachers in these interactive workshops that will result in credits good for your revitalization and teacher license renewal.
+Mount Marty College continues to host its annual Professional Development Institute.
+This Spring, more than any other, we made a commitment to offer relevant, meaningful PD opportunities to refresh and invigorate teachers in the field.
+Look through the tabs below to find online book studies, current trends workshops, and new twists on technology.
+Our offerings change seasonally, and if necessitated by the environmental concerns of COVID-19, all these workshops will be delivered virtually.
+Join our engaging instructors as well as other in-service colleagues in these interactive workshops that will result in credits good for your revitalization and teacher license renewal.

 Registration for each workshop will be open through the first day of class.
 Please register and pay through the registration site below.

 Click tabs for more info on our Professional Development workshops!